-6.1.
-The UK Base Rate has remained at the historically low level of 0.5% and the Bank of England has introduced additional, unconventional measures of buying back assets in an attempt to increase the supply of money, lower borrowing costs and stimulate the economy.
+- 6.1.
+The UK Base Rate remains at the historically low level of 0.5%.
+The Bank of England recently increased the amount of assets that they will buy back in an attempt to increase the supply of money, lower borrowing costs and stimulate the economy by £25bn to £200bn. - 6.2.
+The Council's Treasury Management Advisers predict no change in the UK base rate until the final quarter of 2010.